stroparo/http-status/README.md

-# Hello CI
+# Http Status Server

+A simple app to return the status of some URLs.

+## Requirement

+* Jenkins 2+ service with Docker installed.

+## How to build

-A simple hello-world-ish demo of a CI pipeline.
-Just add this repository as the source of your pipeline (Jenkinsfile) in Jenkins and you are good to go!
+Just add this repository as the source of a pipeline project of yours in Jenkins.

-## Requirements

-* Docker
-* Jenkins 2+